loot/loot/docs/app/usage/groups_editor.rst

 main menu.

-The groups editor consists of an interactive graph displaying all defined groups and their load after metadata, and an input for defining new groups.
+The groups editor consists of an interactive graph displaying all defined groups and their load after metadata, and a sidebar containing input for defining new groups and a list of plugins in the currently selected group.

 - Groups are displayed as circular nodes in the graph, labelled with their names.